-- 37. This chapter: - 37.1 explains how we envisage the use of a regulatory WACC in the context of information disclosure; and - 37.2 considers advice we received from Professor Yarrow on this topic.
+- 33. This chapter: - 33.1 explains how we will use a regulatory WACC in the context of ID; and - 33.2 considers advice we received from Professor Yarrow on this topic.

 How WACC operates in the context of information disclosure